mateusz-uran/PTD-Manager/README.md

 [![Main page Screen Shot][main-page]]((http://ptdmanager-env.eba-uuwpwxj2.eu-central-1.elasticbeanstalk.com/))

 [PTD Manager](http://ptdmanager-env.eba-uuwpwxj2.eu-central-1.elasticbeanstalk.com/) is system that helps professional truck driver to manage data during his trip.
-Secured environment provides features for example automatic of final results like fuel or the most important mileage.
+Secured environment provides features for example automatic counting final results like fuel or the most important mileage.
 The end result is a formatted pdf file filled with the data that the driver provided.
 Application is available on PC and mobile.

 Features:
 * Driver can create card with unique key and store data like fuel consumption and mileage.
 At the end everything is automatically calculated.
 * The final result is that those stored and sorted data are exported to formatted pdf file which driver can download.
 * The application allows you to manage multiple drivers at the same time thanks to profiles.
 Each driver has his own environment and can't ingerent into data of         another driver.
 * Only admin or owner can see every card and add, update, delete driver or user.
-* Thanks to custom code generator only allowed users can register to application.
-Aftery validation user is asked to confirm his identity threw email.
-That prevent from unwanted spam.
+* Thanks to custom code generator only allowed users can register to application, confirmation email is sended and then user can log in.

 ### Built With